MarcpTr/SpringBootTweetArchive/README.md

 # SpringBootTweetArchive
-A Spring Boot and MySQL-based web app that allows users to share tweets in collections, with automatic deletion of inactive collections after one year.
+A web application based on Spring Boot and MySQL that allows users to save tweets in collections, they can choose whether to make it public or private.

 ## Features

  - **Organization by collections**: Users can store tweets in collections.
  - **Relational Database**: Uses MySQL to manage the data of  tweets and collections.
- - **Automatic Removal of Inactive Collections**: Collections that have had no visits or interaction for a year are automatically deleted.
+ - **Automatic deletion of inactive collections**: Collections that have not been visited or interacted with for a period of time to be determined are automatically deleted.

 ## Database Connection
 This project uses MySQL as the database management system.
 To configure the database connection, follow the steps below: